The Co-operative Group: Convenience retail

-Co-op Food is the largest division of the group with around 2,400 retail stores which cover the largest geographical spread of any grocery retailer.
-The stores mainly operate across a variety of convenience formats, with some larger neighbourhood stores.
-In addition, Co-op offers an online grocery delivery and collection service in certain UK and Isle of Man postcodes.
+Co-op Food is the largest division of the group with around 2,400 grocery stores which cover the largest geographical spread of any grocery retailer.
+The society mainly operate a convenience store format, having exited most locations with less than 2,000 sq foot or more than 8,000 Sq foot of sales spaces.
+In addition, Co-op offers an online grocery delivery and collection service from nearest store in most stores covering UK and Isle of Man postcodes.
+Some Stores remain open beyond 9pm.
 The Co-op has an exclusive partnership agreement with the National Union of Students and works with third party delivery partners, including Amazon, Deliveroo and Starship Technologies.

 Foodservice operations include third-party brands such as Costa Express and Rollover hot dogs as well as Co-op owned brands including Ever Ground Coffee, a Fairtrade coffee brand.

+Supermarket Retail and Shopping Centre Development

 As of 2023 it is the seventh largest grocery chain in the UK, with a 5.4% market share.
+Despite 45 years of withdrawing supermarket locations some mid-sized 'superstores' remain in some counties of England and Wales, with the largest number remaining in Scotland.

+The Co-op formerly owned the Newhaven Shopping Centre development, which hosted a travel agents and a grocery store operated by Group.

 Business to Business (B2B)

 Wholesale

 Nisa is a wholesaler and symbol group which was acquired in 2018 and supplies thousands of independent stores directly or through other symbol groups such as Costcutter Supermarkets Group.
 Unlike some of its competitors, Nisa does not own or operate its own store estate.